andyguo0228/andyguo0228.github.io/index.md

 Some fun facts about me:
 - Passionate about the environment and sustainability 🌎
-- I can't stop listening to NewJeans 👖
+- Most listened to artist: NewJeans 👖
 - Big fan of Sumo Citrus and waiting for them to be in season again 🍊
 - I destress by playing jazz piano 🎹
 - I will never say no to Korean BBQ 🥩 or bubble tea 🧋